 "Say yes and you'll figure it out afterward." - Tina Fey

 This concept allows performers to build and create vs. spending their time arguing or fighting for dominance onstage.
 If you fail, you fail.
 So what?
 But nine times out of ten, you aren't going to fail if you just stick to this basic concept.
 You'll learn what you can really do out of your comfort zone while under pressure.
-We're all capable of far more than we actually achieve.
+I believe that all humans are capable of far more than we actually achieve.

-So what's the difference between the Tina Feys of the world and us dummies?
-Maybe they're super geniuses.
+So what's the difference between the Tina Feys of the world and the rest of us dummies?
+Maybe they are super geniuses and we've been hit with the average stick.
 Or maybe they're just willing to put one foot in front of the other and see what they can do.

 A singer auditions.
 Instead of belting it out, they barely squeak out a song.
 You wince.
 You're embarrassed for them.
 Why would they come all that way just to chump out?